MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 Enable the Security Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the sake of ROM footprint optimization support, calls of Permission checks are disabled by default.
+For the sake of ROM footprint optimization, calls to Permission checks are disabled by default.
 In order to activate this feature the :ref:`option_enable_security_manager` option must be set.

 Implement your Security Policy